analytics-club-iitm/ML-AI/README.md

 Python is the most widely used language for this field and having an introduction to this is an essential part of anyones learning process.

 Link to the module: [Python Module](Python/)

+## Machine Learning
+This folder is a collection of all the major Machine Learning Algorithms that are out there.

+Link to the module: [Machine Learning Algorithms](ML_Algos/)